Counting: Forms of counting

 Verbal counting involves speaking sequential numbers aloud or mentally to track progress.
 Generally such counting is done with base 10 numbers: "1, 2, 3, 4", etc. Verbal counting is often used for objects that are currently present rather than for counting things over time, since following an interruption counting must resume from where it was left off, a number that has to be recorded or remembered.

 Counting a small set of objects, especially over time, can be accomplished efficiently with tally marks: making a mark for each number and then counting all of the marks when done tallying.
 Tallying is base 1 counting.

 Finger counting is convenient and common for small numbers.
 Children count on fingers to facilitate tallying and for performing simple mathematical operations.
 Older finger counting methods used the four fingers and the three bones in each finger (phalanges) to count to twelve.
 Other hand-gesture systems are also in use, for example the Chinese system by which one can count to 10 using only gestures of one hand.
 With finger binary it is possible to keep a finger count up to 1023 = 2^{10} − 1.

 Various devices can also be used to facilitate counting, such as tally counters and abacuses.

 Inclusive counting

 Inclusive/exclusive counting are two different methods of counting.
-For exclusive counting, unit intervals are counted at the end of each interval.
-For inclusive counting, unit intervals are counted beginning with the start of the first interval and ending with end of the last interval.
-This results in a count which is always greater by one when using inclusive counting, as compared to using exclusive counting, for the same set.
-Apparently, the introduction of the number zero to the number line resolved this difficulty; however, inclusive counting is still useful for some things.
+For inclusive counting, units are counted beginning with the start of the starting point and ending with end of the last point.
+For exclusive counting, units are counted at the end of each interval, therefore the starting point is excluded.
+This results in a count which is always greater by one when using inclusive counting, as compared to using exclusive counting, for the same set. however, inclusive counting is still useful for some things.

 Refer also to the fencepost error, which is a type of off-by-one error.

-Modern mathematical English language usage has introduced another difficulty, however.
-Because an exclusive counting is generally tacitly assumed, the term "inclusive" is generally used in reference to a set which is actually counted exclusively.
-For example; How many numbers are included in the set that ranges from 3 to 8, inclusive?
-The set is counted exclusively, once the range of the set has been made certain by the use of the word "inclusive".
-The answer is 6; that is 8-3+1, where the +1 range adjustment makes the adjusted exclusive count numerically equivalent to an inclusive count, even though the range of the inclusive count does not include the number eight unit interval.
-So, it's necessary to discern the difference in usage between the terms "inclusive counting" and "inclusive" or "inclusively", and one must recognize that it's not uncommon for the former term to be loosely used for the latter process.